-The British advance began at about 1:30 P.M. and over the course of the next two and a half hours, “The slaughter was prodigious,” as reported by one participant.
+After placing his army in a strong defensive position at Guilford Courthouse, Greene and his fighters stood ready to receive the enemy on March 15.
+Cornwallis obliged and took the offense.
+The British advance began at about 1:30 P.M.
+Over the course of the next two and a half hours, “The slaughter was prodigious,” as reported by one participant.
 With the battle eventually developing into a brutal close quarters struggle, Cornwallis feared that his troops were about to be overwhelmed, and as historian John Ferling explains, the British commander “ordered his artillery to fire into the brawling mass of friend and foe alike.”
-This move forced both sides to disengage, and while the British regrouped and prepared to attack again, General Greene ordered a retreat.
+This move forced both sides to disengage.
+While the British regrouped and prepared to attack again, General Greene ordered a retreat.

 Turning Point at Guildford by Dale Gallon.
 (Photo Credit: Gallon.com)

 American troops had inflicted catastrophic damage to the enemy and Greene managed to escape with the bulk of his army intact, losing about six percent of his force during the battle.
 The field belonged to Cornwallis, but it cost him over 25 percent of his army.
 Among those lost were many irreplaceable officers.
-Results like these were not sustainable, and as one British statesman told Parliament, “Another such victory would ruin the British Army.”
-As Nathanael Greene believed, the “Enemy got the ground… but we the victory,” and his fellow Patriots and even some on the British side thought so too.
-The Battle of Guilford Courthouse was an ordeal that Cornwallis would not soon forget, admitting, “I never saw such fighting since God made me.
+Results like these were not sustainable.
+As one British statesman told Parliament, “Another such victory would ruin the British Army.”
+In the words of Nathanael Greene, the “Enemy got the ground… but we the victory;" his fellow Patriots and even some on the British side thought so too.
+The Battle of Guilford Courthouse was an ordeal that Cornwallis would not soon forget.
+He admitted, “I never saw such fighting since God made me.
 The Americans fought like demons.”

 Almost a Miracle: The American Victory in the war of Independence by John Ferling.